-- Language and Literacy
+- > Language and Literacy

 - Mathematics and Numeracy

-- > Religious Education
+- Religious Education

 - Personal Development and Mutual Understanding (PDMU)

 - > The World Around Us

 - > The Arts

 - > Physical Development

 LANGUAGE AND LITERACY (bringing together reading, writing and talking and listening) All our full-time teachers and classroom assistants are certified Sounds-Write reading and spelling therapists.
-Year 5-7 pupils learn basic Irish and French.
+Year 5/6 pupils learn basic Irish and Year 7 pupils learn basic French.